 The Transfiguration could be seen as a spiritual summary of the Mass.

-1- First: the Mass used to be mainly celebrated on Sunday, where all the Christians used to gather to meet the Risen Lord.
-The most early accounts of that gathering could be found in s John 20, with the Apostle gathered in the upper room, the door closed; see as well Luke 24, the structure of the apparition to the two disciples of Emmaus.
+1- First: the Mass used to be mainly celebrated on Sundays, where all the Christians used to gather to meet the Risen Lord.
+The earliest accounts of that gathering could be found in St. John 20, with the Apostles gathered in the Upper Room, the door closed; see also Luke 24, in the structure of the apparition to the two disciples of Emmaus.

-The Three accounts of the Transfiguration give us a hint about the relationship between: the Resurrection (happening the 7th or 8th day) and the weekly Gathering (the Sunday Mass): “6 days later” (Mt, Mk), or “8 days later” (Luke).
+The Three accounts of the Transfiguration give us a hint about the relationship between: the Resurrection (happening on the 7th or 8th day) and the weekly Gathering (the Sunday Mass): “6 days later” (Mt.
+Mk.), or “8 days later” (Luke).

-2- Second: we enter in the Mass by climbing to that High Mountain of the Action of God (the “Divine Liturgy” that God will deploy).
+2- Second: we enter into the Mass by climbing up that High Mountain of the Action of God through the “Divine Liturgy” that God will deploy.
 Notice that we have to receive a special grace in order to climb.
-The same greek verb is used in the Transfiguration and in the Mass: anapherei (“Anaphore” = “Eucharistic Prayer”).
-Jesus is the one who “grabs” them by His Grace and makes them climb with him.
+The same Greek verb is used in the Transfiguration as in the Mass: anapherei “Anaphore” meaning “Eucharistic Prayer”.
+Jesus is the one who “grabs” the celebrants by His Grace and makes them climb with Him.

-We start the Mass (Kyrie) by asking forgiveness, preparing us to be put in the Hands of the Mercy of God.
-This is an act of purification and surrender (offering ourselves in the Hands of Jesus).
-Later in the Mass, will elevate our hearts (“lift up your hearts”), and He will put them in Him (or “under the shadow of the Cloud”).
+Hence, we start the Mass by asking forgiveness (Kyrie), preparing ourselves to be put into the Hands of the Mercy of God.
+This is an act of purification and surrender by offering ourselves to the Hands of Jesus.
+Later in the Mass, He will elevate our hearts (“lift up your hearts”), and He will secrete them within Himself, or “under the shadow of the Cloud”.

-3- Third: the early Church kept the readings of the sabath liturgy of the Synagogue: one reading from the Thorah (Pentateuk) and one reading from the Prophets (check that even now with the Jewish Liturgy) and added to it the reading of the Gospels and some reading from the Apostles (and Acts).
+3- Third: the early Church kept the readings of the Sabbath Liturgy of the Synagogue: one reading from the Torah (Pentateuch) and one reading from the Prophets (one can verify that this is still the case in the Jewish Liturgy), and add to it the reading of the Gospels and some readings from the Apostles as well as from Acts.

-In the Transfiguration we have Moses (Thorah) and Elijah (Prophets) and the fact that Jesus’ cloths and face are transformed, transfigured.
-The letter of the text (the clothes of the text) of the Old Testament is transfigured and shows the Presence of Jesus.
-Jesus appears, and sheds a light over the Old Testament (Moses and Elijah).
-This is the first part of the Mass and the first part of the Transfiguration.
-The Power of the Light of the Gospel and the presence of Jesus in the Proclamation of the Gospel, sheds a light over the two readings from the old Testament.
+Now, in the Transfiguration we have Moses representing the Torah and Elijah the Prophets, side by side with the fact that Jesus’ clothes and face are transformed, transfigured.
+The “letter” of the text (the “clothes” of the text) of the Old Testament is hereby transfigured and shows the Presence of Jesus.
+Jesus appears, and sheds a light over the Old Testament (Moses and Elijah), namely, the true significance of Moses and Elijah.
+All this takes place in the first part of the Mass and the first part of the Transfiguration.
+In brief, the Power of the Light of the Gospel and the presence of Jesus in the Proclamation of the Gospel, sheds a light over the two readings from the Old Testament.

-4- Fourth: we then enter in the second part of the Mass, the Eucharistic part.
-We enter as well in the second part of the Transfiguration: where the Cloud (symbol of the Presence of God) will overshadow everybody, like the Eucharist will overshadow everybody, everybody will receive the Body and the Blood of Jesus, and then only Jesus will remain (as the text of the Transfiguration will state in Luke 9:36).
+4- Fourth: we then enter the second part of the Mass, the Eucharistic part.
+We also enter the second part of the Transfiguration: where the Cloud (symbol of the Presence of God) will overshadow everybody, just as the Eucharist will overshadow everybody, for everybody will receive the Body and the Blood of Jesus, until finally, united in Jesus, it will be only Jesus who will remain (as the text of the Transfiguration will state in Luke 9:36).
 This is “the vision” par excellence.

-We then are invited to enter under the Divine Cloud (the second part of the Mass where the catechumens were excluded, and the doors shut (see John 20 and the doors shut)), and receive the Communion that makes all of us One in Him, that make us “one Jesus” only.
+Each Sunday we are invited to climb the High Mountain of the Glory of God, to listen to His Word, to see Him transfiguring the Old Testament text, each Sunday, with His Light, as “the Risen Lord”.
+We are then invited to enter beneath the Divine Cloud (the second part of the Mass where the catechumens were excluded, and the doors shut (see John 20 and the doors shut)), and receive the Communion that makes all of us One in Him, that make us “one Jesus” only.

-Do we really enter in the Mystery of the Divine Liturgy?
-Do we really enter in the Mystery of the Transfiguration?
-Do we understand that the Transfiguration (seeing the Lord’s Glory) it is given to all of us?
+This invitation, however, poses some important questions.
+Do we really enter into the Mystery of the Divine Liturgy?
+Do we really enter into the Mystery of the Transfiguration?
+Do we understand that the Transfiguration, that is, seeing the Lord’s Glory, it is given to all of us?

-We sing in the Byzantine rite, during Communion and say that we won’t betray the secret of our Lord like Judas, with a kiss.
+To enhance this understanding of our part in the Eucharist, in the Byzantine Rite, during Communion people sing and say that they will not betray the secret of our Lord like Judas, with a kiss.
 The “secret” is what we see, what we experience during Communion.

-Come on great people, be aware of your greatness, of the greatness of What God is offering you weekly (or daily)!
+Come on great people, be aware of your greatness, of the greatness of just What it is that God is offering you weekly – or even daily!